PcloD/LearningUnity/README.md

 # LearningUnity
-A repo to store all of the Unity projects I use to learn more about.
+A repo to store all of the Unity projects I use in my quest to learn Unity!.